 A pandemic is not like most other disasters: it can't be dealt with by simply relocating your staff to a new location.
 You need to minimize both the probability and the effects of a disruption so that you can continue operations despite the staff shortages, supplier disruptions, uncertainty and panic a pandemic can cause.

-You have to plan in advance: the 2009 H1N1 outbreak showed just how quickly a pandemic can spread.
+You have to plan in advance: the 2009 H1N1 and the 2002 SARS outbreak showed just how quickly a pandemic can spread.

 Starting with the right tool — Binomial PlanBuilder for Pandemics — it needn't take long to develop your pandemic plan.